 - Review & Monitoring: This step should take place during all stages of the implementation.
 The primary goal is to assess the effectiveness of the process implementation & find any room for improvement.

-- Reporting & Recording: This step aims to document the implementation process & communicate activities & outcomes to the Organisation.
+- Reporting & Recording: This step aims to necessary paper the implementation process & communicate activities & outcomes to the Organisation.

 We at Corpbiz have trained professionals or experts to help you throughout the ISO 31000 Certification.
 Our Experts will guide & assist you in the whole process of ISO 31000 Certification and also ensures the timely & effective completion of your work.
 For any queries related to ISO 31000, feel free to contact our experienced and trained professionals at Corpbiz.